Chuka massacre: Aftermath and trial

-In a letter to the War Office, in December 1953, to be found in the UK National Archives, Erskine made this candid admission: "There is no doubt that in the early days, i.e. from Oct 1952 until last June there was a great deal of indiscriminate shooting by Army and Police.
+In a letter to the War Office, in December 1953, now in the UK National Archives, Erskine wrote: "There is no doubt that in the early days, i.e. from Oct 1952 until last June there was a great deal of indiscriminate shooting by Army and Police.
 I am quite certain prisoners were beaten to extract information."
-To avoid a scandal, McLean's inquiry, therefore, drew a veil of official secrecy over the first eight months of the emergency.
-Though McLean went carefully into the details of the Chuka affair, his final report was a whitewash.
+To avoid a scandal, McLean's inquiry drew a veil of official secrecy over the first eight months of the emergency.
+Though McLean went into the details of the Chuka affair, his final report was a whitewash.
 He concluded that, whilst there may have been some irregularities in procedures by some units, the conduct of the British Army in Kenya "under difficult and arduous circumstances, showed that measure of restraint backed by good discipline which this country has traditionally expected".